-The holiday rush can be difficult for pregnant women.
+The holiday rush can be difficult when you are pregnant.
 With all the holiday shopping, parties and cooking, treating your body right can take a back seat to holiday activities.
 Here are helpful tips to remember if you’re pregnant during the holidays:

 Holiday parties are a rite of passage for many couples.
 If you are pregnant during the holidays, don’t feel pressured to spend hours on your feet mingling with co-workers or family members.
 Listen to your body and make the right decision for you and baby.
 If you feel the need to make an appearance, spend an hour at the party and leave when you’re ready.